risyasin/restima/README.md

 Supports:
 * Micro-framework style route definitions such as $app->get('/', function($request,$response){ });
 * Supports HTTP method override via short route definitions, useful while implementing ACL.
-* Supports MongoDB as an data source.
+* Supports MongoDB as a data source.
 Any collection can be assigned to a spcified route via App/ClassName.
 * Supports Mysql as an data source.
 Any collection can be assigned to a spcified route via Class [BUGGY](#1)
 * Supports Sqlite as an data source.
 Any collection can be assigned to a spcified route via Class [BUGGY](#1)
 * Memcached support via route queries, Default 3 seconds to evade high load.